What is Aero Design® Series?

 The importance of interpersonal communication skills is sometimes overlooked, yet both written and oral communication skills are vital in the engineering workplace.
 To help teams develop these skills, a high percentage of a team's score is devoted to the design report and the oral presentation required in the competition.

-Aero Design features three classes of competitionRegular, Advance, and Micro.
+Aero Design features three classes of competition-Regular, Advance, and Micro.
 Regular Class continues to be the class with the purpose to develop the fundamental understanding of flight.
 We recommended for first year teams interested in competing.
 Advance Class requires teams to have a systems approach to the design while integrating several engineering disciplines: aeronautical, mechanical, electrical, and computer engineers.
 The ultimate end goal for this class is autonomous flight with a "purpose" decided every year by rules committee members.
 Micro Class teams are required to make trades between two potentially conflicting requirements, carrying the highest payload fraction possible, while simultaneously pursuing the lowest empty weight possible.
-Starting in 2011, Micro Class is going all electric.